mkerrin/z3c.dav/src/z3c/dav/README.txt

 ======

 The *z3c.dav* package is an implementation of the WebDAV protocol for Zope3.
-*z3c.dav* only supports the *zope.app.folder* content type, within the core RFC2518 protocol, but *z3c.dav* does contain a number of components that help developers support WebDAV in their application.
+*z3c.dav* supports the *zope.app.folder* content type, within the scope of the core RFC2518 protocol. *z3c.dav* also contains a number of components that help developers support WebDAV in their application.
 These components include the ability to handle WebDAV specific errors, to generate multi-status responses, and an implementation of all core WebDAV methods exist that use zope component to lookup specific adapters that perform the required action.
-For example `locking`_ looks up a IDAVLockmanager to perform the actual locking and unlocking of objects.
+For example `locking`_ parses the request and then looks up a IDAVLockmanager adapter to perform the locking and unlocking of objects.
 But if the required adapter does not exist then a `405 Method Not Allowed` response is returned to the client.

-In other to support the other standard Zope content types and services that might be used within your application the following add on packages are
+Add-on packages exist to support other standard Zope3 content types and services.
+These include:
-available:

 * z3c.davapp.zopeappfile